Board of Trustees

 As a co-founder of the Tyler Clementi Foundation, Joseph Clementi has worked tirelessly to share the story of his personal loss with public audiences at a variety of organizations.
 Joseph is the proud father of Tyler Clementi, and the loss of his son has put Joseph’s life on a course of activism for LGBTQ+ and vulnerable youth across the United States.
 Having come of age in an era where the capabilities of modern technology (social networking websites, webcams, cell phones, camera phones, etc.) didn’t exist, Joseph had his entire world changed when he learned of the ways in which technology intensifies and exacerbates the issues around youth bullying.
 Additionally, Joseph has been affected in a very personal manner by the ways in which targeting someone because of their sexual orientation can be especially harmful to the victim.
 Joseph is speaking out because he wants to use his experience as an educational tool and a way to help reach other people who struggle with feeling isolated, uncared for or misunderstood in schools and homes, the areas where they should feel most valued.
 The primary message that he wants to spread is his goal of turning “Bystanders into Upstanders.”
 His view is that there are three people involved in any type of bullying situation: the bully, the victim, and the bystander who sees it but does nothing to help.
 Joseph wants to share his message that bystanders to hostile behavior have an obligation to get involved and defend those who are targeted.
 Joseph has spoken out at a number of institutions, including Wells Fargo, Bank of America, Long Island Child Abuse Protection Services, Rutgers University 2011 Symposium and CONTACT We Care Suicide Hotline’s 2012 Annual Gala.

-Alan S. Buie-King is the president and chief operating officer of Workplace Options, a global employee well-being company providing emotional, physical, and practical support to more than 46 million people worldwide.
+Alan King is the president and chief operating officer of Workplace Options, a global employee well-being company providing emotional, physical, and practical support to more than 46 million people worldwide.
 He is highly regarded as an innovator and visionary by the international business community for his professional accomplishments, and known as a champion of social and political progress by the LGBTQ+ community for his efforts to advance an equal rights agenda.
 Living in North Carolina, Alan is a founding member of both the LGBTQ+ Center of Raleigh, the largest community organization of its kind in the state, and Out!
 Raleigh, one of the Southeast’s largest celebrations of LGBTQ+ life.
 He is also currently on the board of Equality NC, a statewide organization dedicated to securing equality and justice for LGBT people.

 Danielle Malloy